LLNL/quandary/README.md

 ```
 pytest tests/regression
 ```
+See `tests/regression/README.md` for more information.

+## Performance tests
+Performance regression tests are defined in `tests/performance`.
+The latest results from `main` are shown on this [performance dashboard](https://software.llnl.gov/quandary/dev/bench/).
-See tests/regression/README.md for more information.
+See `tests/performance/README.md` for more information.

 # Community and Contributing